+The first deterministic action involves shifting prices based on positions.
+When the position exceeds a certain threshold, the price is shifted in the direction of liquidating the position.
+For instance, if it is a long position, then the price is lowered to make the ask more likely to be hit, and if it is a short position, then the price is raised to make the bid more likely to be hit.
+In this paper, this shift is referred to as a position shift.
+The threshold for initiating the shift and the shift value are fixed and not subject to learning or changes based on market conditions.
 The second action involves shifting prices when bids and asks are hit in the interbank market.
 If a sell order is received, then the price is lowered, and if a buy order is received, then the price is raised.
 Similarly, this action is also fixed and not subject to learning or changes based on market conditions.
 This shift is termed an order shift.
-The shift value used for the order shift is set at 0.001.
 Additionally, market makers, when their positions are sufficiently liquidated due to interdealer order flow, avoid further trading by following the market's mid-price.
 Incidentally, customer order flow influences changes in positions, thereby affecting the position shift, whereas the order shift is not affected.
 This difference distinguishes customer order flow from interdealer order flow based on the premise that the former is unobservable externally, while the latter is observable.
 Additionally, although the number of market makers is variable, this study conducts various simulations with 10 market makers.